robinmamie/master_timetable_viewer/README.md

 Since the program bases itself on previous semesters' timetables, it cannot take it into account.
 Please ignore the course during the spring semesters (even numbered semesters in this case).

+Courses not present in the current semester for one reason or another (e.g. Data Visualization is not given during the fall semester 2019) are not shown in any semester.
+But one can edit the tables manually to force its entry.

 ## Roadmap

 Todo: